Claude Code Failure-Mode Cluster Tracker

 4. Monthly synthesis.
 The CC Safety Lab monthly issue compiles the month's cluster findings into a single readable chapter (12,000-20,000 characters per cluster), with install walkthroughs, evidence links, and the operator-side cadence to monitor for ongoing changes.

-The twelve clusters tracked here represent ~11,820 combined user reactions across 400+ issues.
-None has an official upstream fix as of 2026-05-28.
-Operator-side defenses (hooks or terminal-level workarounds) cover nine of twelve clusters at the symptom level; the permission matching cluster (Cluster 6) has two shipped hooks with three axis-specific hooks remaining in design, the Skills metadata cluster (Cluster 7) has one shipped hook with two more in design for June 2026, the v2.1.150 server-side prompt injection cluster (Cluster 8) has one shipped hook with three audit hooks in design, the AUP false-positive cluster (Cluster 9) has one shipped hook with two more in design for January-February 2027, the GrowthBook A/B override cluster (Cluster 10) has three shipped observational hooks (growthbook-flag-monitor, compact-dispatch-watchdog, permission-mode-drift-guard) covering all three defense paths in the original design — the server-pushed dispatch path itself remains unreachable from any operator surface, the Cowork sandbox cluster (Cluster 11) has one shipped standalone script (the helper script — hooks don't fire in the Cowork sandbox itself) plus three shipped CLI-side hooks (cowork-claude-md-load-checker, cowork-fuse-staleness-watcher, cowork-model-picker-advisor) that warn CLI users about Cowork-shaped failures before they switch surfaces, and the Tool Call Parsing cluster (Cluster 12) has four shipped advisory hooks (long-session-malformed-tool-call-detector for sub-pattern 12A, PR #406; extended-thinking-tool-use-mismatch-detector for sub-pattern 12B, PR #419; spurious-malformed-notice-detector for sub-pattern 12C, PR #423; xml-format-leak-detector for sub-pattern 12D, PR #424) covering all four sub-patterns at the advisory level (the recovery surface is structurally narrower than other clusters because hooks cannot reach the layers — model attention, harness parser, serialization layer — where the failures originate; the advisory hooks at least point operators at the correct workaround layer per sub-pattern).
+The sixteen clusters tracked here represent ~12,000 combined user reactions across 445+ issues.
+None has an official upstream fix as of 2026-05-29.
+Operator-side defenses (hooks or terminal-level workarounds) cover ten of thirteen clusters at the symptom level; the permission matching cluster (Cluster 6) has all five axis-specific hooks shipped as of 2026-05-29 (always-allow-pattern-suggester for Axis 2, PR #359; bypass-mode-effective-verifier for Axis 7, PR #360; broad-prefix-session-trap-warner for Axis 8, PR #436; compound-bash-permission-resolver for Axis 1, PR #442; deny-rule-integrity-verifier for Axis 5, PR #443) — feature-complete operator-side coverage of the eight-axis matching engine boundary, the Skills metadata cluster (Cluster 7) has one shipped hook with two more in design for June 2026, the v2.1.150 server-side prompt injection cluster (Cluster 8) has two shipped hooks (server-side-prompt-injection-detector for missing-opt-out detection, PR #383; cache-residue-detector for opt-out-gap detection, PR #453) with two audit hooks in design (proxy-capture-suggester, system-prompt-baseline-checker), the AUP false-positive cluster (Cluster 9) has one shipped hook with two more in design for January-February 2027, the GrowthBook A/B override cluster (Cluster 10) has three shipped observational hooks (growthbook-flag-monitor, compact-dispatch-watchdog, permission-mode-drift-guard) covering all three defense paths in the original design — the server-pushed dispatch path itself remains unreachable from any operator surface, the Cowork sandbox cluster (Cluster 11) has one shipped standalone script (the helper script — hooks don't fire in the Cowork sandbox itself) plus three shipped CLI-side hooks (cowork-claude-md-load-checker, cowork-fuse-staleness-watcher, cowork-model-picker-advisor) that warn CLI users about Cowork-shaped failures before they switch surfaces, the Tool Call Parsing cluster (Cluster 12) has four shipped advisory hooks (long-session-malformed-tool-call-detector for sub-pattern 12A, PR #406; extended-thinking-tool-use-mismatch-detector for sub-pattern 12B, PR #419; spurious-malformed-notice-detector for sub-pattern 12C, PR #423; xml-format-leak-detector for sub-pattern 12D, PR #424) covering all four sub-patterns at the advisory level (the recovery surface is structurally narrower than other clusters because hooks cannot reach the layers — model attention, harness parser, serialization layer — where the failures originate; the advisory hooks at least point operators at the correct workaround layer per sub-pattern), and the Extended-Thinking Session Wedging cluster (Cluster 13) has one shipped preventive hook (extended-thinking-resume-warning for sub-pattern 13A, PR #445) with three more advisory hooks in design for sub-patterns 13B/13C/13D — the recovery surface here is also structurally narrow (the serialization and cancellation paths happen inside Claude Code's transcript writer and streaming-response handler), with the miteshashar/claude-code-thinking-blocks-fix community tool complementing the preventive hooks as a post-hoc transcript repair entry point for operators currently in a wedged session.

 Get the monthly synthesis of new clusters as they emerge